seepick/cccontact/interview_tom/final_content.md

   * especially people who don't have people close to them (relatives, loved ones, partner; during COVID), feel that human need for touch
     * BUT: this is not the aim of CI, it's a very nice additional side effect
     * people who only come for that side effect, won't stay long in CI; there are other places where one gets touch for that purpose
-* using CI to "heal the world" seems a bit... utopian (naive?), well fitted for younger people, with lots of enthusiasm being eager
+* using CI to "heal the world" seems a bit... utopian (naive?), well-fitted for younger people, with lots of enthusiasm being eager
   * that eagerness comes because CI can change one's life
-  * "if everyone would do CI there would be no wars anymore and it would be the end of capitalism" - the young
+  * "if everyone would do CI there would be no wars anymore, and it would be the end of capitalism" - the young
   * "CI is a very, very rich, beneficial and amazing dance form, and it might not change the world, but it did change me" - the old
   * the more we spread it, the better ;)

 ## aren't there lots of horny people rubbing their body's on each other?

-* in classes it happens very very very rarely (teacher taking care of a safe space for participants)
+* in classes, it happens very very very rarely (teacher taking care of a safe space for participants)
   * teachers will stop any form of sexual intended / predatory behavior right away, declaring it as a clear  "no-go"
   * that's also why people should go first to a class to learn the norms and values, instead dropping in a jam right away
 * at jams without a supervisor no one knows (maybe relatively more often?)